 It’s quick, efficient, and personal, meaning that customers can get the answers they need, where and when they need them.
-And for your support team, using the right conversational support tool and framework allows them to maximize their resources, so they can focus on solving complex queries and building long-term customer relationships.
+And for your support team, using the right customer support tool and framework allows them to maximize their resources, so they can focus on solving complex queries and building long-term customer relationships.

 But conversational support doesn’t just benefit your support team.
 By capturing more data, enabling you to spot trends and opportunities, and improving the customer – and agent – experience, conversational support can be a game changer for every facet of your business.

 Ready to turn your support function into an engine for growth for your entire business?
 Here’s how conversational support can impact every team.

 What we talk about when we talk about conversational support

 First of all, let’s cover the basics.
 Sure, you might have seen us talking about what “conversational” means, or how your next wave of growth will come from conversational relationships.
 But you may still be wondering: what exactly is conversational support?